Airtel donates K100 million of airtime to Cyclone Freddy communities

 The mobile telecommunications company has also provided K50 million to support purchase of relief items through Malawi Red Cross Society.

-On the airtime, each of Airtel customers in the affected areas will receive 5 free minutes per day for two days (total 10 minutes per person).
+On the airtime, each of Airtel’s customers in the affected areas will receive 5 free minutes per day for two days – a total 10 minutes per person.

 Airtel used data on the affected areas from Department of Disaster Management Affairs and mapped these areas to Airtel sites and the subscribers using these sites are the ones who will receive the free minutes.

-“For us as Airtel, and a communication enabler, we wanted to not only support with the K50 million cash, but also help people in the affected areas to connect with their loved ones during this difficult time,” said Charles Kamoto, Airtel Malawi Plc Managing Director
+“For us as Airtel, and a communication enabler, we wanted to not only support with the K50 million cash, but also help people in the affected areas to connect with their loved ones during this difficult time,” said Charles Kamoto, Airtel Malawi Plc Managing Director.

-Malawi Red Cross Secretary General McBain Kanongodza said:
+Malawi Red Cross Secretary General McBain Kanongodza expressed gratitude for the support that Airtel Malawi has provided to the affected people.

 The survivors are living in 576 camps set up across the Southern Region and they require items such as food and clothes.